jerone/UserScripts/Dakar_Extender/README.md

+# TrackingDakar

-### This userscript has been deprecated in favour of the more useful [TrackingDakar](http://www.trackingdakar.nl/) site.
+> This userscript has been deprecated in favour of the more useful [TrackingDakar](http://www.trackingdakar.nl/) site.